Luis Octavio

 Context

-My RoleAfter a couple of design workshops I ran, we identified the problem.
-I led UX design across all flows, coordinated and executed the user testing sessions, and owned the development handoff documentation.
+Led UX design across all flows, ran the user testing sessions, and owned the development handoff.

 03